Now children reach for their tablets when they have a burning question, instead

 Somehow, strangely enough, the U.S.A. didn’t make the top ten in either category!

 Well, enough of extraneous statistics.
-My point is that: if we can’t handle only 195 or so Nations in the world today, how are we going to deal with extra-terrestrial colonies and the continued exploration of the waiting Universe?
+My point is: if we can’t handle only 195 or so Nations in the world today, how are we going to deal with extra-terrestrial colonies and the continued exploration of the waiting Universe?
 Maybe New Age Spaniards would like to try and answer that question!

 Featured image/Sombilon Studio, CC BY-ND2.0 cropped